Naomi Shihab Nye, Professor of Creative Writing

 Other works include several prize-winning poetry anthologies for young readers, including Time You Let Me In, This Same Sky, The Space Between Our Footsteps: Poems & Paintings from the Middle East, What Have You Lost?, and Transfer.
 Her collection of poems for young adults entitled Honeybee won the 2008 Arab American Book Award in the Children’s/Young Adult category.
 Her novel for children, The Turtle of Oman, was chosen both a Best Book of 2014 by The Horn Book and a 2015 Notable Children's Book by the American Library Association.
 The Turtle of Oman was also awarded the 2015 Middle East Book Award for Youth Literature.
 Her most recent book is Voices in the Air: Poems for Listeners (2018; Greenwillow Books, HarperCollins).

-Cyrus Cassells is the author of six acclaimed books of poetry: The Mud Actor, Soul Make a Path through Shouting, Beautiful Signor, More Than Peace and Cypresses, and The Crossed-Out Swastika, and The Gospel according to Wild Indigo, which was a finalist for the Helen C. Smith Award for the Best Book of Poetry from the Texas Institute of Letters and a nominee for the NAACP's Image Award for Outstanding Literature in Poetry.
+Cyrus Cassells is the author of six acclaimed books of poetry: The Mud Actor, Soul Make a Path through Shouting, Beautiful Signor, More Than Peace and Cypresses, The Crossed-Out Swastika, and The Gospel according to Wild Indigo, which was a finalist for the Helen C. Smith Award for the Best Book of Poetry from the Texas Institute of Letters and a nominee for the NAACP's Image Award for Outstanding Literature in Poetry.
 In 2019, he was awarded a Guggenheim Fellowship.
 Among his other honors are a Lannan Literary Award, a William Carlos Williams Award, a Pushcart Prize, two NEA grants, and a Lambda Literary Award.
 His first novel, My Gingerbread Shakespeare, and his first play, Riders on the Back of Silence, are forthcoming.

 Roger Jones has published three books of poetry, including Remembering New London, Strata, and Are We There Yet?.
 His poems can also be found in various journals, including Southern Poetry Review, Hawaii Review, Poet Lore, Louisiana Literature, Baltimore Review, Hawaii Pacific Review, Texas Review, and Arkansas Review, among others.
 He has earned four Pushcart nominations, as well as won the Academy of American Poets Prize (1993), the Texas Review Southern/Southwestern Poetry Breakthrough Award (1993), the Texas Review Poetry Prize (2008), and the Snapshot Press (UK) Haibun e-chapbook Award (2012).

 A graduate from Iowa Writer’s Workshop, she has published Mercy, Divided Touch, Divided Color, The Oval Hour (an Iowa Poetry Prize winner), The Ardors, Vault: A Poem (2017).
-She has won multiple awards, including the Guggenheim Fellowship, a National Endowment for the Arts Fellowship, the AWP Award for Poetry, and the William Carlos Williams Award.
+She has won multiple awards, including the Guggenheim Fellowship, a National Endowment for the Arts Fellowship, a Whiting Award, the AWP Award for Poetry, and the William Carlos Williams Award.

 Tim O'Brien, Professor of Creative Writing